FordPipatkittikul/LearningGit/README.md

     git pull upstream main : To pull everything from upstream repository to your local Git project

     git log --merge : list all the commits casuing conflict
+## quick note on vs code merge conflict
+Accept current Change : accept what you currently have on your current branch Accept Incoming Change : accept what incoming from remote repo
 ## Git problem
 Problem: